-It is the student's responsibility to follow up with the Financial Aid Office is he/she does not receive an appeal determination notice within three weeks of submitting the appeal.
+It is the student's responsibility to follow up with the Financial Aid Office if they do not receive an appeal determination notice within three weeks of submitting the appeal.

 CLINICAL CLEARANCE

 PHILOSOPHY

 Health is a dynamic state influenced by Man's reciprocal interaction with the environment.
 The perception of health is influenced by beliefs of the patient, health care provider and society.
 The faculty believes that the pursuit of health is a basic right of all individuals.